The Ghostley Witch

 offered.

-go right out again.
-A little surprise visit to our patrols," he added to
+I must go right out again.
+A little surprise visit to our patrols," he

 General Burkhalter raised his eyebrows.
 "A surprise to me,